RUSSIA: "Russia has deceived Interpol"

 23 June 2020

 Eleven people are serving prison terms and eight suspended sentences under the Extremism Law for exercising their freedom of religion and belief.
 A further seven have been fined.
-One man was sentenced to assigned labour, but this was changed on appeal.
+One man was sentenced to assigned work, but this was changed to a fine on appeal.
 Of these, 25 are Jehovah's Witnesses, and two are Muslims who met with others to study the works of the Turkish theologian Said Nursi.

 16 June 2020